-Here’s quick video of the honey bees in our backyard doing the Nasonov Boogie.
+Here’s quick video of the honey bees in my backyard doing the Nasonov Boogie.
 Yesterday I said, “The sound of the bees scenting was intense, like the sound of tiny little chain saws.”
 Check it out:

 Anyway, the pheromone is also used to orient the bees to food and water sources, but this early in the year when snow is still on the ground (it snowed again today) and 15°C is not a daily occurrence, I’d say it’s mostly for orientating the young foraging bees on their maiden flights.